Archive Scanning Services for Historical Document Preservation

 • Archived financial records for businesses

-We have developed a well-defined, proven archival scanning and document preservation methodology.
+We have developed a well-defined, proven methodology for archival scanning and document preservation.
 Highly skilled and qualified Project Managers execute the entire project in close coordination with client representatives.

 We first understand your project requirements, depending on the condition and volume of documents in your archives.

 We then follow our scanning project process to convert all documents into digital copies.
 This starts with the pickup and secure transportation of documents to our scanning facility.
-If you prefer, we can organize an onsite scanning service where we send a team and equipment to your premises for scanning so your valuable documents don't leave your premises.
+If you prefer, we can organize an onsite scanning service where we send a team and equipment to your premises so your valuable documents don't leave your building.

-After scanning, we do a quality check and send any illegible or low-quality scans for image enhancement or a rescan.
+After scanning, we perform a quality check and send any illegible or low-quality scans for image enhancement or a rescan.

-We use OpenText Intelligent Capture, an automated data capture software that can accurately capture critical data and create machine-readable text and index documents so that they are made searchable.
+We use OpenText Intelligent Capture, an automated data capture solution that accurately captures critical data, creates machine-readable text, and indexes documents for full searchability.

-We then move to preservation techniques to improve the life of the original physical documents.
+We then move on to preservation techniques to extend the lifespan of the original physical documents.

 This includes: